yasumasaonoe/Box4Types/README.md

 - `./data/ontology`: This directory contains type vocab files.
 - `./model`: Trained models will be saved in this directory.
 When you run `main.py` with the test mode, the trained model is loaded from here.
 - Download model checkpoints (box and vector models for 4 datasets) from [here](https://drive.google.com/file/d/1K2rKHw3bzwp-aHM--zVtKH56Q8ilyAs-/view?usp=sharing) (NOTE: total size is around 30GB).
+- UFET: We do not include the augmented UFET training set since it is derived from English Gigaword, which belongs to LDC.
+If you have a LDC membership and want to use the augmented data, please contact at <yasumasa@utexas.edu>.

 Run this to download these folders.
 ```bash